Skip to main content

 Regulatory & Institutional Positioning

 • Digital commodity classification — ETC is positioned for classification as a digital commodity under the CLARITY Act.
 As a Proof-of-Work blockchain with no pre-mine, no ICO, and decentralized governance, ETC aligns with commodity characteristics.
-Classification is pending congressional action.
+Senate Banking Committee cleared the bill 15-9 in May 2026; Senate floor vote expected before the July 4, 2026 target.

 • GENIUS Act — The GENIUS Act creates a pathway for regulated stablecoins on EVM-compatible platforms.
 ETC's Proof-of-Work foundation positions it as a compliant smart contract platform where regulated stablecoins can operate.